seb3773/qsidebar/README.md

 sudo udevadm control --reload-rules && sudo udevadm trigger
 -----------------------------------------------------------
 **Build technical details:**

+The application is linked against the libraries listed above using `pkg-config` to obtain the correct compiler and linker flags.
+It also uses `-pthread` for POSIX thread support.
 The recommended compilation process uses `gcc` with the following notable flags:

 * `-O2`: Optimization level 2, for improved performance (for the 'normal' use case, it's far better from -O3 which increase the final binary too much for no real performance improvements.)